What you need to know about asbestos hazards: what asbestos is, where it is found, and how to protect people from its adverse effects

 The hazard of asbestos exposure remains because asbestos is commonly found in buildings and structures built before the year 2000.
 Older homes and buildings in particular included materials that incorporated different forms of asbestos before the banning of its use began in the 1970s among around 50 countries.
 While some countries imposed a total ban on all forms of asbestos before the turn of the century, others like the US implemented a partial ban and regulations were put in place to control its continued use and reinforce safe handling.

-There are multiple asbestos related laws such as The Asbestos Hazard Emergency Response Act which requires educational agencies such as schools to inspect the building for asbestos and perform corrective measures to reduce asbestos exposure.
+There is no general ban against the use of asbestos.
+However, there are multiple asbestos related laws and regulations such as The Asbestos Hazard Emergency Response Act which requires educational agencies such as schools to inspect the building for asbestos and perform corrective measures to reduce asbestos exposure.
 The state of Virginia has a statewide asbestos inspection requirement.
 A portion of the building code states that no property can be demolished or renovated without proper inspection by a licensed individual and that the asbestos installation, removal, and other activities should be performed by a licensed contractor.

 Additionally, It’s legal to sell a property with asbestos.
 Currently, it’s not required to disclose the presence of asbestos in residential and commercial buildings by federal law however some states may require this disclosure for the safety of the buyer.